 The potential for beauty noted by Mrs. Smith faded in the years following Jefferson's death.
 During the Civil War, the house was seized by the Confederate government and suffered severe neglect and abuse.
 By the end of the nineteenth century, layers of paint covered years of graffiti and three windows were bricked in to prevent water damage.

 In the twentieth century, thorough planning and dogged restoration efforts returned mahogany window sashes to the circular windows and the original Mars yellow distemper paint to the walls.
 The final step for Monticello's team of restoration experts was to replace the oculus lens.

 The decision was made to replicate Jefferson's first visionary scheme, but Monticello's own search for a successful forty-eight inch table of blown glass proved to be equally elusive.
-In 1982, Monticello's Director of Restoration, William L. Beiswanger, and Floyd E. Johnson began to look for a glassworks which could replicate the historic process, but no annealing kilns of adequate size could be found.
+In 1982, Monticello's Director of Restoration, William L. Beiswanger, and Floyd E. Johnson began to look for a glassworks that could replicate the historic process, but no annealing kilns of adequate size could be found.
 The multi-year investigation eventually led to a small 200-year-old company in Oberglas-Barnbach, Austria.
 The company's owner, Dr. Cornelius Grupp, took a personal interest in the project and, after months of experimentation and persistence, the glasmeisters created an oculus lens to Thomas Jefferson's own specifications.

 Measuring four feet in diameter, weighing forty-nine pounds, and having a distinctive bull's-eye center, the oculus skylight offers luminous transcendence between the earthly and heavenly realms.
 Its installation completes the restoration of the dome room, and marks another milestone in the conservation and preservation work at Monticello.